themarkappleby/astral-veil/readme.md

 - [ ] Implement hauling and inventory
 - [ ] Consolidate identical entities at the same dist
 - [ ] Consolidate humanoid and entity views into a single view

+The job of the ai needs is to reduce counters (i.e. reduce food, rest, social, etc over time) and trigger actions The job of the ai jobs is to trigger actions
+The job of the ai actions is to setup and intialize actions